-Nick was elected Conservative MP for Ruislip, Northwood and Pinner in May 2010.
+Nick is the former MP and was elected Conservative MP for Ruislip, Northwood and Pinner in May 2010.

 Nick Hurd was appointed Minister of State at the Northern Ireland Office on 26 July 2019.
 He has also been Minister for London since 14 November 2018.